Jolsty/frontend-assignment/README.md

 You can run scripts on client with `yarn workspace @frontend-assignment/client <command>`, and on server with `yarn workspace @frontend-assignment/server <command>`.
 For the server you can start the the app with `yarn workspace @frontend-assignment/server start`.

+However, there are a few shortcuts: for the client you can use `yarn client` and for the server you can use `yarn server` inside the root directory.

 ## Tasks

 ### Server side